 I've also had four cats before, although I currently have none.
 Two of them died of natural causes, one we gave away, and one decided she liked the outdoors so much that she'd rather live on the streets.
 We still see her sometimes, but respect her life choices (we've tried to bring her home multiple times, she just hates being inside.)
 My love of geography has caused me to aqcuire an obscene amount of maps.
 My favorites are hanging on my walls.
 I also have some of my drawings hanging up, although my drawings are not numerous.
 I'm not a very creative illustrator, but I like copying images.
 I spend a lot of time looking at memes.
-Unfortunately, I'm usually towards the end of the awareness train when it comes to new memes, since my primary sources are meme compilations on YouTube and sometimes Instagram memes (not those dumbass "like this in 10 seconds for good luck" normie accounts, though).
+Unfortunately, I have become fairly normified, since my primary sources are meme compilations on YouTube and Instagram.
 I also love shitposts, although they're not memes in the standard sense of the word.
 I'm okay at photoshop, and sometimes make my own memes.
 Here are a couple of my originals:

 I'm an athlete by no means.
 The only time I've ever been in a school sport was when I joined the ultimate frisbee team for my first semester of 9th grade.
 Just like every other sport, I was rubbish, so I quit.
 However, I do love hiking.
 I hike 4-7 times per week, and often twice in a day.
 My location is ideal for this, as my neighborhood is essentially just a big hill.
 In fact, El Cerrito (my city) means The Little Hill in Spanish.
 I prefer hiking in civilization, as opposed to in nature.
 I know it's not the conventional form of hiking, but I simply find streets and houses more beautiful than most natural areas.
 Hiking helps to clean my soul.
 I do it whenever I hit rough times.
 The only problem with this hobby is that in California, it's too hot to go out most of the day in Summer and Autumn.
 For half of the year, I only hike at night.
 The only issue I've run into so far with hiking at night is that I got sprayed by a skunk once.
 However, this was not as bad as I expected.
 Turns out tomato juice is not necessary.
 I simply rubbed hydrogen peroxide on the areas that were hit, then showered, and my scent was essentially back to normal.

 Another thing I love about hiking is that it gives me a chance to take photos, and to listen to music.
 Most of my photos on Instagram come from hikes or walks.
 And most of the time I'm listening to music, it's while walking.
-I could never pick a favorite artist, but as for genres, I mostly listen to pop/dance, rap, and alternative.
-I've always wanted to make my own music, but I understand that it's not at all simple, especially when you're not experienced in any instruments and tone-deaf, like me.
+I could never pick a favorite artist, but as for genres, I mostly listen to alternative forms of rock and pop.
+I also like rap.
+I've always wanted to make my own music, but I understand that it's not at all simple, especially when you're not experienced with any instruments and a horrendous singer like me.
 I have a keyboard and know basic music theory, but that's about it.
 I'll probably never make music, but I'm cool with just listening to it.

-I'm no goodytwoshoes, by the way.
-Sometimes I do very naughty things, like chewing my pretzels into the shape of sinful numbers.
+Sometimes I am a bad boy, like when I chew my pretzels into the shape of sinful numbers.

-I'm white.
-I've always thought my race was boring.
-I took a DNA test once, so I could see what traces of other ethnicities I had in me.
+I took a DNA test once, so I could see if I had any other races in me besides white.
 But when I got it back, it turned out I'm 100% white.
 I guess that makes sense, considering the hiking, frisbee, and frequency at which I say the word "yikes."
-My exact DNA test results were as follows: 43.3% Scandinavian, 24.4% Irish/Scottish/Welsh, 20.8% Eastern Slav, 7.4% Italian, and 4.1% English.
-I wonder if my love of Scandinavian languages is related to my Scandinavian genes?
+My exact DNA test results were as follows: 43.3% Scandinavian, 24.4% Celtic, 20.8% Eastern Slav, 7.4% Italian, and 4.1% English.
+I wonder if my love of Scandinavian languages is related to my Scandinavian genes.
 I'm also pretty typical in my being a heterosexual male (males actually make up 52% of the world population, although it's only 49% in the U.S.) I thought I was bi in 9th grade, and went out with a guy for a few weeks.
-When I realized I was straight, it all fell apart.
+Then I realized I was straight.
+It didn't work out.